nolialsea/botcoin/README.md

   - Dungeons : same as mining but with different outcomes (varying gold rate, chances to loot pickaxes).
 Dungeons are dangerous, and it is recommended to go in groups
   - Other types of "temporal action" with different outcomes (quests, adventures, dragon slaying, ...)

+- Recyclable pickaxes
+Get your money back !
+Melt your useless pickaxes and retreive their power in gold

 - Groups
   - Create or join a group